 - The type of vehicle: - This allowed a decision on what kind of vehicle the record corresponded to and, in some cases, allowed a decision to be made about the fuel or weight class. - Registration date: - This helped determine when vehicles were likely to have been manufactured and, hence, what European emission standard they will have been required to meet. - The fuel type (that is, petrol or diesel vehicles). - Cylinder capacity: - This was used to help determine the weight classes of the vehicles. - The model and make: - Used to spot-check some assumptions and to correct other details (such as vehicle type) when found to be inaccurate.

-Licensing statistics for the 2017 fleet were not made available to the inventory agency, and as such, a fleet turnover model was developed to approximate the shift in fleet composition between 2017 and
+Licensing statistics for all years, except 2017, were made available and, as such, the fleet composition is interpolated between 2016 and 2018.